torstenknabe/dcjs11course/08-intro-to-dom/readme.md

 ```html
   <body onload="window.alert('welcome to my app!');">
 ```
 2. Include script tags in our HTML documents.
 This technique is used primarily when generating content/properties through a back-end language.
-Try to avoid this if not necessary.
+Try to avoid this if necessary.
 ```html
   <html>
     <head>